How to Become a Teacher in New Mexico

 - Completion of teacher education program

 - Background check must be processed by 3M Cogent.
-Here is more information on how to register for this.

 New Mexico Public Education Department